Meet the Puttyteam

-Emilie Wapnick: Writer, Founder, and Creative Director
+Emilie Wapnick // Founder and Creative Director

-Emilie Wapnick is the Founder and Creative Director at Puttylike, where she helps multipotentialites integrate ALL of their interests into their lives.
-Unable to settle on one path herself, Emilie studied music, art, film production and law, graduating from the Law Faculty at McGill University.
-She is an occasional rock star, a paleo-friendly eater and a wannabe
+Emilie Wapnick (she/they) is an award-winning author and community builder.
+She is the founder and creative director at Puttylike, where she helps multipotentialites (people with many passions and creative pursuits) integrate all of their interests to create dynamic, fulfilling, and fruitful careers and lives.
+Unable to settle on one path herself, Emilie studied music, film production and law, graduating from the Law Faculty at McGill University.

-Neil Hughes is the author of Walking on Custard & the Meaning of Life, a comical and useful guide to life with anxiety.
-Along with writing more books, he puts his time into standup comedy, computer programming, public speaking and other things from music to video games to languages.
+Neil Hughes (he/him) is the author of Walking on Custard & the Meaning of Life, a comical guide to life with anxiety, and The Shop Before Life, a novel set in the prelife.
+His time is spent on humorous talks about mental health, standup comedy, physics, computer programming, music, video games, languages and pub quizzes.
 He struggles to answer the question “so, what do you do?” and is worried that the honest answer is probably “procrastinate.”
-He would like it if you found him at www.walkingoncustard.com and on Twitter as @enhughesiasm.
+He would like it if you said hello at enhughesiasm.com.